2022 Top 100 Rated Charities

 Along with this list of Top 100 Rated Charities, Charity Intelligence is preparing its lists of Top 10 Impact Charities that we will release in November.
 This is Canadian donors' favourite post on our website.

 About Charity Intelligence

-Charity Intelligence’s website has reports on more than 800 Canadian charities.
+Charity Intelligence’s website has reports on 803 Canadian charities.
 Here is the full A-Z listing.
-These charities receive more than $9.7 billion in donations each year, representing an estimated 57% of total Canadian giving.
+These charities receive more than $11 billion in donations each year, which we estimate is 60% of total Canadian giving.
 Charity Intelligence’s reports give donors the facts and figures to answer their questions about how charities spend money and the results they achieve.
 77% of donors say that reading a Charity Intelligence report increased their confidence in giving and, with greater confidence, they gave 32% more money.

 In 2016, Statistics Canada reported that nearly a third of Canadians weren’t giving as much to charities as they could because they had unanswered questions.
 We hope that by answering donors’ questions with independent reports, we can help Canadian donors give intelligently.